LiruiYu33/Aurora/README.md

 ## Overview

-Aurora is an innovative React Native-based browser application designed to seamlessly integrate artificial intelligence capabilities with web browsing.
-The application enables users to summarize web pages, engage in AI-powered conversations, and manage bookmarks with intelligent assistance.
+Aurora is an innovative React Native-based browser application designed to seamlessly integrate artificial intelligence capabilities with web browsing. **Unlike mainstream browsers like Chrome or Edge that lock users into their proprietary AI ecosystems, Aurora empowers you with complete control over your AI experience.**

+The application enables users to summarize web pages, engage in AI-powered conversations, and manage bookmarks with intelligent assistance, all while using **your own custom Large Language Model (LLM) APIs**.
+Whether you prefer SiliconFlow, RAGFlow, or OpenAI-compatible endpoints, Aurora lets you bring your own intelligence to the web.

 **Developer**: Lirui Yu
 **Current Status**: Active Development (Prototype Stage)

+## Key Differentiators

+### 🔓 Freedom from Ecosystem Lock-in
+- **Chrome & Edge**: Force you to use Gemini or Copilot with limited customization.
+- **Aurora**: **Bring Your Own AI (BYOAI)**.
+You are not tied to a single provider.
+Use any OpenAI-compatible API, local models, or specialized knowledge bases.

+### 🧠 Customizable Intelligence
+- **Model Selection**: Choose the specific model that fits your needs (e.g., DeepSeek, Qwen, GPT-4, etc.) via SiliconFlow or other providers.
+- **Private Knowledge Bases**: Integrate with **RAGFlow** to use your own private data and knowledge bases for answering questions while browsing.
+- **Local & Cloud**: Support for both cloud-based APIs and local inference endpoints.

 ## Features

+### 🤖 Advanced AI Integration
+- **Webpage Summarization**: Instantly generate concise summaries of long articles using your chosen LLM.
+- **Context-Aware Chat**: Chat with your browser about the current page's content.
+The AI understands the context of what you are reading.
+- **Multi-Provider Support**:
+  - **SiliconFlow (硅基流动)**: Access high-performance Chinese LLMs (DeepSeek, Qwen, etc.).
+  - **RAGFlow**: Connect to your custom RAG (Retrieval-Augmented Generation) engines.
+  - **OpenAI Compatible**: Use any standard OpenAI-compatible API endpoint.

-### 🌐 Web Browsing
+### 🌐 Modern Web Browsing
-- Full-featured in-app browser with web page rendering
+- Full-featured in-app browser with robust rendering.
-- Bookmark management system for saving favorite pages
-- Page summarization powered by AI models
+- Intelligent bookmark management.
-- Dynamic theme support (light/dark mode)
+- Dynamic theme support (light/dark mode) with haptic feedback.

-### 🤖 AI Integration
-Supports multiple AI providers:
-- **SiliconFlow (硅基流动)**: High-performance Chinese LLM API
-- **RAGFlow**: Knowledge base Q&A engine with intelligent endpoint discovery

-### 💬 Conversation Capabilities
-- Interactive chat interface with AI models
-- Page context-aware conversations
-- Multi-turn dialogue support
-- Persistent conversation history
+- Privacy-focused: Your API keys and preferences are stored locally on your device.

 ### 🎨 User Experience
-- Haptic feedback on interactions
-- Parallax scrolling effects
-- Responsive UI components
+- **Parallax Scrolling**: Smooth and engaging visual effects.
-- Local storage for user preferences and API configurations
+- **Responsive Design**: Optimized for both iOS and Android devices.
+- **Native Performance**: Built with React Native for a fluid, native application feel.

 ## Project Structure